Guides Nutrition Guides Protein

 Like skim milk, this type also contains the same vitamins and minerals as whole milk with less fat and calories.
 Parmalat is a grade A milk with calcium, vitamin A, and vitamin D3.

-parmalat reduced fat milk
+parmalat milk pack sample

-Whole Milk
+3. Whole Milk

 Whole milk is nutritional equal to the two above, but has higher fat content, and therefore is also higher in calories.
-A cup of whole milk contains
+A cup of whole milk contains:

 • Calories: 149